inductiva/inductiva/docs/api_reference/user_quotas.md

        machine_group_lifetime_hours       n/a            36
 ```

-Alternatively you can also programmatically get the quotas using:
+Alternatively, you can also get the quotas directly from our python client:

 ```python3
 import inductiva